 For the 5-8 year olds, the season continues with games each weekend until the end of February.
 On the final day all of the players receive trophies and other awards.

 For the older players, the regular season ends about mid-February.
 At this time ALL of the teams go into the Soccer Bowl, a tournament, which becomes a short second season.
 During this 3-week period, we play games every day of the week without practices.
 Teams will have anywhere from 3 to 7 games during this period depending upon their ability to advance in the tournament.
 The season ends on the first Saturday in March with the final Soccer Bowl games and awards for all league players.

 With baseball starting up in March, we lose many of our fields and thus our season must come to a close.

 To sign-up for the CSYS program, you need to visit one of our registration sessions.
 We have two; one just after school starts, and the other in September on the Saturday after Labor Day.
-In 2013 the dates were August 24th and September 7th.
+In 2014 the dates are August 23rd and September 13th.
 See the registration page for times and locations.
-A late registration opportunity, with $10 late fee, was held on September 21st.
+A late registration opportunity, with $10 late fee, will be held on September 20th.

 On-line registration is also available, with payment via credit cards or PayPal accounts.
 See the registration page for details.

 In-person registration is easy and fast if you come prepared:

 All registrants must provide proof of Coral Springs residency at each registration.
 A utility bill is recommended.
 Non-residents wishing to sign up may do so provided they purchase a City of Coral Springs Non-Resident Sports Participation Card and present it at the registration.
 These non-resident cards may by obtained by calling the city recreation department at (954) 345-2107.

 If you are signing up for the first time, you will need a copy of a birth certificate, passport or other LEGAL document containing the childs date of birth.
 Returning players do not need this as the information is kept on file in our computer system.